 The first thing you should consider is your cash.
 This is the cash you have in your wallet, at home and in your savings and checking accounts.
 This is directly available cash.

-Third is your retirement money.
+The third thing is your retirement money.
 This includes the second pillar and third pillar.
 Not everybody is accounting for the second pillar into the net worth.
-I advice to do it.
+I advise to do it.
 It will depend on your goal and why you account for your net worth.
-For the third pillar, you always know exactly how much it’s worth.
+For the third pillar, you always know exactly how much it is worth.
 So you should account for it.
 But, there are also limitations in when you can withdraw the third pillar.

 The value of your real estate properties should definitely be taken into account.
 If you own a house, you should account for it in your net worth.
-Be very careful for the estimation of the value of your house.
+Be very careful about the estimation of the value of your house.
 A house may not be worth as much as you think.
 It could also be worth more.
-It is difficult to estimate the house’s real value.
+It is difficult to estimate the real value of the house.

 Finally, the values of some assets you could sell.
-I’m not talking about any single book in your home.
-It could be your car, if it’s valuable.
-I don’t account for the value of my car.
-It has very low value and the depreciation on car is very important.
+I am not talking about any single book in your home.
+It could be your car if it is valuable.
+I do not account for the value of my car.
+It has very low value and the depreciation on a car is very important.
 If you are a collector, your collection could have some value.
 For instance, paintings, stamps or coins.
 Be very careful when estimating this.
 A car will depreciate extremely fast.
 If you want to account for it, do not forget to update its value over time.
 And some things can take a very long time to sell.
 This is something very important to consider.
-Again, I don’t account for anything here.
+Again, I do not account for anything here.
 Once I sell something, I simply add it as an earning on my budget.

 This gives us this formula: